samaea/virtual-assistant-workshop/README.md

         ![Virtual Assistant - PowerShell deploy VA](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/skill-ps-deploy.png)

-   1. The Point of Interest Skill adds the funtionality to the bot to find points of interest and directions, powered by Azure Maps and FourSquare.
-The template automates to deploy the POI skill, however we need to insert the Azure Maps API key manually. **Navigate to www.portal.azure.com** and log in with your Lab credentials.
+   1. The Point of Interest (POI) Skill adds the funtionality to the bot to find points of interest and directions, powered by Azure Maps and FourSquare.
+The template automates the deployment of the POI skill, however we need to insert the Azure Maps API key manually:

+**Navigate to www.portal.azure.com** and log in with your Lab credentials.
 On the left, click on **Resource Groups** and find your **{LABUSER-Pointofinterest Resource Group**.
 If you click on it, you will find the Azure services that were deployed with the previous steps we performed. **Search for the Azure service with the typ "Azure Maps Account"**.
 Click on it and find in the left pane **Authentication**.
 Open and copy the **Primary Key** to your sticky notes/notepad.

    [SCREENSHOTPLACEHOLDER]